oVirt/ovirt-site/source/uncategorized/overlay-networks-with-neutron-integration.html.md

 #### Configuration

 oVirt can install the layer 2 agent on the host if external provider is selected during host install.
-However, it is currently broken with OpenStack Havana until oVirt 3.3.3 is released.
-GRE/VXLAN integration is also not currently supported in 3.3.
+However, GRE/VXLAN integration is not currently supported in 3.3.
 Until it is fixed, follow these manual steps on each host:

 To install layer 2 ovs agent follow the instructions on (If not using using oVirt 3.3.3+):

 <http://www.ovirt.org/Features/Detailed_Quantum_Integration#OVS_Agent_installation_steps>

-After you complete that set of instructions, please make the following additional modifications:
+After installing the layer 2 ovs agent (Either manually or via oVirt's 3.3.3), please make the following additional modifications:

 Edit: